-The house batteries are located in the starboard aft cockpit lazarette compartment.
-The start battery is located in the starboard mid ship storage locker under the dinette.
+One house and the start battery are located in the starboard aft cockpit lazarette compartment.
+The main house battery is located starboard mid ship under the 1⁄4 berth.

 BILGE PUMPS

 There are 3 bilge pumps per hull - each in watertight compartments.
 All bilge pumps are on automatic float switches and powered by full time power, even if the switches at the dash are off.
 (Power comes from hot float breaker)